forrestdavis/ImplicitCausality/README.md

 If you have any questions feel free to email me :)

 ## References

+Forrest Davis and Marten van Schijndel. ["Uncovering Constraint-Based Behavior in Neural Models via Targeted Fine-Tuning".](https://aclanthology.org/2021.acl-long.93/) In Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (ACL 2021).
+2021.

 Forrest Davis and Marten van Schijndel. ["Discourse structure interacts with reference but not syntax in neural language models".](https://www.aclweb.org/anthology/2020.conll-1.32/) In Proceedings of the 2020 Conference on Computational Natural Language Learning (CoNLL 2020).
 2020.